-Our patients with anal cancer are treated at the Moores Gastrointestinal Cancer Unit.
+Our patients with anal cancer are treated at our Gastrointestinal Cancer Unit.
 See the Gastrointestinal Cancer Unit for more information.

 You can also review the tabs at top of this page for information on anal cancer symptoms, risks, and treatment.